tbatsuur/private_retrievalGPT/README.md

 Make sure you enable Google Doc API access

 Make sure you change the Doc ID or IDs to your documents

+Make sure to use venv or Docker

+Make sure to use Python 3.10, required by LLamaIndex